connie-chin/rc0124-code-solutions/typescript-methods/typescript-methods-quiz-notes.md

 - What is a method?
   it's a function which is a property of an object.. its an object reference to a function.. instance vs static methods
-- How is a method different from any other function? its an object reference to a function??
+- How is a method different from any other function? its an object reference to a function??.. can return output values
 - How do you remove the last element from an array? array.pop()
 - How do you round a number down to the nearest integer?